The September Issue: Critical response

-The September Issue received generally positive reviews.
-On Rotten Tomatoes, the film holds an approval rating of 83% based on 114 reviews, with an average rating of 7.00/10.
-The site's critics consensus reads: "This doc about the making of Vogue's biggest issue and its frosty editor-in-chief is fascinating eye candy and light-on-its-feet fun."
-On Metacritic, it has a weighted average score of 69 out of 100, based on 28 reviews, indicating "generally favorable reviews".
+The September Issue received positive reviews from critics upon release.
+On Rotten Tomatoes, the film holds an approval rating of 83% based on 114 reviews, with an average rating of 7/10.
+The site's critics consensus reads: "This documentary about the making of Vogue's biggest issue and its frosty editor-in-chief is fascinating eye candy and light-on-its-feet fun."
+On Metacritic, it has a weighted average score of 69 out of 100, based on 28 reviews, indicating "favorable reviews".

 Demand for namesake

-Due to the popularity of the film, the September 2007 issue of Vogue that was documented in the film has peaked to prices between $80 and $115 on eBay, making it one of the most sought after issues ever.
+Due to the popularity of the film, the September 2007 issue of Vogue that was documented in the film has peaked to prices between $80 and $115 on eBay, making it one of the most sought-after issues ever.
 Although the 840-page issue is massive, it is not the biggest Vogue issue ever, as the September 2012 issue beats it by 76 pages (916).